 We also immobilize injured or sick wild animals for examination and treatment.
 This work is usually limited to an individual animal or a number of affected animals in a herd.
 The animal is darted from the helicopter or from the ground, depending on accessibility.
-Once the animal is down, it can be examined, diagnostic samples collected and treatment given as deemed applicable for the specific case(s).
+Once the animal is down, it can be examined, diagnostic samples may be collected and treatment given as deemed applicable for the specific case(s).

 Since we have clients throughout Namibia, we are able to gather information on disease incidents from all over the country.
 This gives us a good insight and knowledge on possible health threats on your farm.
 Our clients are always welcome to discuss their concerns with us and we will provide early warning should we feel that farmers in an area are at risk of a current health threat.

 Responsible game management should include disease prevention strategies which includes vaccination of susceptible species.
 The current fastest, least stressful and most efficient vaccination strategy is to dart vaccinate from a helicopter.
 The helicopter reduces the time needed for vaccination (especially of bigger game populations on bigger farms/camps) and also provides the animals with less stress compared to dart vaccination from the ground.
 Depending on terrain and bush density we will be able to dart in excess of 300 animals on a 10.000 ha farm within 3-5 hours flying time.
 Animals also may be vaccinated if they are immobilized.
-Two of the most important diseases to vaccinate against in Namibia are rabies and anthrax whilst some Clostridial infections pose a serious risk on some farms and under certain management conditions.
+Two of the most important diseases to vaccinate against in Namibia are rabies and anthrax, whilst some Clostridial infections and pasteurella pose a serious risk on some farms and under certain management conditions.

-We have experienced an increasing demand in the certification of pregnancy in wild animals.
-As a result we make use of a high quality portable ultrasound machine to examine any animal for pregnancy, and we are able to estimate how far the pregnancy is.
+To confirm pregnancies, we make use of a high quality portable ultrasound machine to examine any animal for pregnancy, and we are able to estimate how far the pregnancy is.
 Where requested, we will supply a signed certificate to attest the animals’ pregnancy status.

 If a wild animal is found dead, it is a good idea to perform a thorough examination of the carcass (PM examination).
 The cause of death could be contagious posing a possible threat to other animals or even man.
 Wherever an insured animal dies, a post mortem examination performed by a veterinarian becomes a prerequisite before an insurance company will be willing to settle such a claim!

 A thorough post mortem examination involves the careful examination of the dead animal where it was found up to a careful visual inspection of the skin and all the internal organs.
-Depending on the case at hand multiple samples will be collected for further laboratory analysis.
+Depending on the case at hand, multiple samples will be collected for further laboratory analysis.
 We provide a post mortem report based on our findings and will guide our clients with advise on how to best deal with the situation.